This game has unused areas.

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

-In Splatoon 2, the world's cutest post-apocalyptic shooter freshens up on a new system with a new hub, new characters, new weapons, new stages, and a new story mode in which you help Marie (who used to have a cousin once, probably) battle the Octarian menace.
+In Splatoon 2, the world's cutest post-apocalyptic shooter freshens up on a new system with a new hub, new characters, new weapons, new stages, and a new story mode in which you help Marie battle the Octarian menace to find the Great Zapfish once again as well as her missing cousin Callie.

 - 1 Subpages